 Do you pass by the same people every day and don’t ever say hi?
 Do you know your neighbors?
 To answer these questions you probably need to ask yourself first if you pay any attention to the people that surround you.

-Just nodding, smiling or say hi to passer by makes the person do the same to you.
+People watching when you are sitting down in a cafe can provide with a restful quiet mindful moment, but you can also do this on the go.
+The best thing about this practice is that you could be making somebody’s day without realising it.
+Just nodding, smiling or saying hi to passer by usually makes the person do the same to you.
 It can be a bus driver, a neighbor you don’t know.
 A construction worker, gardener, cleaner.
-You can even venture to mention something you notice about a receptionist or a clerk.
-Something not related to the task in hands.
+You can even venture to mention something you notice about a receptionist or a clerk about their hairstyle or the clothes they are wearing.
+We are all fighting our own battle in life and sometimes those random gestures of kindness can have the biggest effect of you are in a dark place.

-Here’s 3 recent occasions I saw myself doing that.
+Here’s 3 occasions of examples where I saw myself doing that.
 Paying attention to the people around me, noticing the differences and mentioning those to them to give acknowledgement.

 - Post office.
-I found in the Singpost office in ION a bubbly Malay lady that used to work in the Tanglin office, and wear braces.
-I commended about the change of office and the braces.
-You should have since her smile (post braces)
+I went to a new post office and I saw there the young Malay lady that used to serve me in my neighbourhood.
+She had transferred, she no longer wears braces.
+I commended about the change of office and the braces too.
+You should have since her smile (pun intended)

 - Gardeners.
-To decorate my house warming party I picked scraps of leaves from the mountain the gardeners make in my condo.
+To decorate my house I used to pick scraps of leaves from the mountain the gardeners make in my condo.
 I went to them an explained my intentions.
 They were happy to help me.
 They are usually those invisible people making everything look tidy, so I took the time to talk to them, ask them about the job, hear them.
+I’m sure it made their day

 - Guards.
-Every other day I pass by the house of the Prime Minister on my bike.
+Every other day I used to pass by the house of the Prime Minister of Singapore on my bike.
 It’s a shortcut I take to work.
 There’s always guards at the door.
 The special Nepalese forces.
 They have different hats depending on the time of the day and weather.
 I tap on my imaginary hat as I pass by and give them a thumbs up or something.
 It must be really boring to stare at the same wall all day every day.
-The poor things.
+They absolutely love it.

 It’s incredible how little attention we pay to strangers.
-I was recently in a Yoga Workshop by New Angle Yoga, Hands-on assists where we did very interesting exercises.
+I once attended a Yoga Workshop by where we did very interesting exercises that involved us getting very close to strangers.
 It was about helping students feel the Yoga postures better, and to raise the awareness of the need of support and the role of a supporter.
 In Yoga and in life.

 At some point we were asked to walk around the the room randomly and at the sound of the gong stop and look at what we had in front.
 For the first three rounds we all looked at objects in the room.
 Then the teacher asked us to look at the person you have in front instead.
-We all sadly noticed the objects before the people.
+Bottom line: we all, sadly, noticed the objects before the people.

-Then she made us stare at them for a full 30 seconds, felt like an eternity.
-It was intense but it did the job: Engraving the message in our brains.
-Kudos to Trish.
+Then the teacher made us stare at them for a full 30 seconds.
+It felt like an eternity.
+It was intense but it did the job.
+I never went back to not paying attention to people again.

 3- Take 5 min to rest outdoors.

-Oh the great outdoors… There’s no such thing in Singapore but you can still find solace.
-Whether on your way somewhere or just coming back home, just pause, sit down and pay attention to what you have around you.
+Oh the great outdoors… Whether on your way somewhere or just coming back home to your balcony or your garden, just pause, sit down and pay attention to what you have around you.
 Close the eyes if possible and listen to the sounds.
 If not just stare vaguely at a point far away.

 When we are waking up or about to fall asleep is when we have more access to our hidden mind.
 That’s why power naps work so well to boost creativity.
 I learnt this from Carlos Pomeda in one his workshops.

-You can find time to do this for example at the bus stop.
+If you can’t de-focus easily go the other way around.
+Hyper focus.
+You can find time to do this anywhere, for example at the bus stop or at a cross road.
 Put your phone down and look at the surroundings.
-Notice the signboards the plants the floor the sky.
+Notice the signboards, the plants, the floor, the sky.
 Look up and down, left and right.
 Notice everything that you can see from where you stand.
-How many buses stop there, check where do they go.
-Notice the houses or buildings you can see from the bus stop etc. If you don’t know what they are ask yourself what could they be or imagine them inside.
+How many buses pass by, check where do they go.
+Notice the houses or buildings you can see from where you stand etc. If you don’t know what they are ask yourself what could they be or imagine them inside.

 Detailed observation is a great tool for mindfulness.